xavidelamo/mgci-docs/docs/source/defineenvs.rst

 **Open Topography DEM downloader**

-Alternatively, there is also a QGIS plugin that provides access to and a way of downloading some open DEMs.
+There is a QGIS plugin that provides access to and a way of downloading some open DEMs.
 To download the **Open Topography DEM downloader** go to the main menu and click on **Plugins>>Manage and Install Plugins**